2015 state visit by Xi Jinping to the United States

-The 2015 state visit of Xi Jinping to the United States, which was from September 22 to 28, 2015, was the state visit of China's paramount leader Xi Jinping to the United States.
-It was his seventh visit to the United States and his first visit after succeeding the General Secretary of the Chinese Communist Party in 2012.
-During his visit, Xi attended the US–China Internet Industry Forum, met US President Barack Obama and attended the 70th anniversary of the United Nations.
+Xi Jinping, the general secretary of the Chinese Communist Party (CCP) and president of China, paid a state visit to the United States from September 22 to 28, 2015.
+It was his seventh visit to the United States and his first visit after succeeding as CCP general secretary in 2012.
+During his visit, Xi attended the US–China Internet Industry Forum, met U.S. president Barack Obama and attended the 70th anniversary of the United Nations.